bparanj/coding-skill/_posts/2019-04-11-greedy-method.md

 end
 ```

-The function select() selects an input from the input array, removes it and assigns its value to x.
-The feasible() returns true if x can be included into the solution vector.
-The union() combines x with solution and updates the objective function.
-Procedure greedy() describes the essential way that a greedy based algorithm will look, once a particular problem is chosen and the procedures select(), feasible() and union() are properly implemented.
+The function _select()_ selects an input from the input array, removes it and assigns its value to x.
+The _feasible()_ returns true if x can be included into the solution vector.
+The _union()_ combines x with solution and updates the objective function.
+The procedure _greedy()_ describes the essential way that a greedy based algorithm will look, once a particular problem is chosen and the procedures _select()_, _feasible()_ and _union()_ are properly implemented.

 <blockquote class="note">
   <strong>TIP</strong>